Small-Bodies-Node/catch/README.md

 The SBN is the main archive for the Spacewatch survey and the 0.9m Mosaic Camera Survey ([Brucker et al. 2022](https://sbn.psi.edu/pds/resource/sw.html)) from 2003 to 2016 has been archived.

-The script `scripts/add-spacewatch.py` will download and harvest metadata from calibrated data labels.
+The script `scripts/add-spacewatch.py` will harvest metadata from calibrated data labels.
+It requires a local copy of the labels.
+They may be downloaded with:

+  `wget -r -R *.fits --no-parent https://sbnarchive.psi.edu/pds4/surveys/gbo.ast.spacewatch.survey/data/`

 ## Modifying existing surveys